Making Reaches Work

 If you do get a reaching course or if a planned run becomes a reach due to a wind shift, you will need to draw on your memory to enable yourself to get to the leeward mark in the quickest possible time.

-As you bear away from close-hauled to a close reach, the forces on the sails rotate forward, speed jumps, and heeling forces are reduced so to make the most of the wider wind angle you must retrim the sails for the new course.
+As you bear away from close-hauled to a close reach, the forces on the sails rotate forward.
+Next speed jumps and heeling forces are reduced.
+To make the most of the wider wind angle you must retrim the sails for the new course.

 You will ease the jib and if your set-up allows, you will move the jib lead outwards.
 The halyard will not be adjusted thus keeping the draft forward and also preventing the back of the sail from becoming rounded.
 If the lead is not moved outboard, the top of the sail opens and the bottom will hook which increases drag.